vmargb/nixos-config/README.md

 3. Add the host to `flake.nix` with: `{host} = mkHost "{host}" "x86_64-linux";`

 ### Creating New Modules
-1. Add Nix module in `common/modules/`
+1. Add Nix module in `common/home/`
-2. Either import it in `common/modules/default.nix` or directly into `home.nix`
+2. Either import it in `common/home/default.nix` or directly into `home.nix`

 **Note:** If you don't want to use Nix, add the config to `dotfiles/`, `dotfiles.nix` will automatically handle the symlink for you on the next rebuild.

-## Design Philosophy

-### 📁 Dotfiles
+## 📁 Dotfiles
-You'll notice that some dotfiles are configured with Nix dynamically, while others are static configurations symlinked into `dotfiles/`
+You'll notice that some dotfiles are configured with Nix in `common/home/`, while others live in `dotfiles/` using native configuration (e.g., Lua, Elisp)

 These are intentionally split into two parts:
-- **Dynamic:** Modules that require runtime changes (Stylix theming, host-specific tweaks)
+- **Nix:** Modules that have simple configs(like toml) or require runtime changes (Stylix theming)
-- **Static:** Modules that are tweaked regularly or have more complex configuration
+- **Native:** Modules that are tweaked regularly or have more complex configuration